Top 10 Must-Read Horror Books for Halloween

 Is it good to read horror books?

 Yes, reading horror books can be exciting.
 They let you explore your imagination, face your fears, and escape into a world where the unknown becomes real.
-Many people enjoy the thrill of being scared in a safe way through horror stories.

 Who wrote the best horror books?